BVLC/caffe/examples/mnist/readme.md

 Before we actually run the training program, let's explain what will happen.
 We will use the [LeNet](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) network, which is known to work well on digit classification tasks.
 We will use a slightly different version from the original LeNet implementation, replacing the sigmoid activations with Rectified Linear Unit (ReLU) activations for the neurons.

 The design of LeNet contains the essence of CNNs that are still used in larger models such as the ones in ImageNet.
 In general, it consists of a convolutional layer followed by a pooling layer, another convolution layer followed by a pooling layer, and then two fully connected layers similar to the conventional multilayer perceptrons.
-We have defined the layers in `$CAFFE_ROOT/examples/mnist/lenet_train_test.prototxt`.
+We have defined the layers in `$CAFFE_ROOT/examples/mnist/lenet_network.prototxt`.

 ## Define the MNIST Network

-This section explains the `lenet_train_test.prototxt` model definition that specifies the LeNet model for MNIST handwritten digit classification.
+This section explains the `lenet_network.prototxt` model definition that specifies the LeNet model for MNIST handwritten digit classification.
 We assume that you are familiar with [Google Protobuf](https://developers.google.com/protocol-buffers/docs/overview), and assume that you have read the protobuf definitions used by Caffe, which can be found at `$CAFFE_ROOT/src/caffe/proto/caffe.proto`.

 Specifically, we will write a `caffe::NetParameter` (or in python, `caffe.proto.caffe_pb2.NetParameter`) protobuf.
 We will start by giving the network a name: